pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 ## Color and Contrast

-[<dfn id="508">Section 508</dfn>](https://www.section508.gov/), which aligns with WCAG 2.0 Level AA, sets a legal standard for the contrast level necessary between text and its background.
-The baseline AA contrast standard is 4.5:1 for most text and 3:1 for large text (19px+ bold or 24px+ normal text).
+<p>[<dfn id="508">Section 508</dfn>](https://www.section508.gov/), which aligns with WCAG 2.0 Level AA, sets a legal standard for the contrast level necessary between text and its background.
+The baseline AA contrast standard is 4.5:1 for most text and 3:1 for large text (19px+ bold or 24px+ normal text).</p>

 The [US Web Design System (USWDS)](https://designsystem.digital.gov/) guidelines offer the following advice: